 Óðinn Coast Guard Vessel

 The Coast Guard Vessel Óðinn is as one of the Maritime Museum’s main exhibitions.
-Normally we offer three guided tours daily on board the ship at 13:00, 14:00 & 15:00.
-Please notice that there are no guided tours at the moment because the pier is being rebuilt.
+We offer three guided tours daily on board the ship at 13:00, 14:00 & 15:00 from March to November.

-During the guided tour visitors will learn about Óðinn's history and life on board, and the important role it had as a former Coast Guard Vessel.
-The guided tour takes about 40-60 minutes.
+During the guided tour, visitors will learn about Óðinn's history and life on board and the important role it had as a former Coast Guard Vessel.
+The guided tour takes about 45-60 minutes.
 You are about to board a ship which was designed for special duties at sea.

 - Stairs/ladders are steep